rkapl123/DBAddin/docs/DBSheets.md

 #### Common editing tasks

-If the field is required to be filled (non-nullable) then an special character (here: an asterisk) is put in front of it (shown also in the list of fields for choosing), the special character is removed however when generating/customizing queries and lookup queries).
+If the field is required to be filled (non null-able) then an special character (here: an asterisk) is put in front of it (shown also in the list of fields for choosing), the special character is removed however when generating/customizing queries and lookup queries).
 The first field is automatically set to be a primary key field, any subsequent fields that should serve as primary key can be marked as such by ticking the "primkey" column.
 Primary columns must always come first in a DBSheet, so any primary key column after a "non-primary key" column is prevented by DBsheet Creation.

-You can always edit the fields already stored in the DBSheet-Column list by selecting a line and changing the values in the dropdowns.
+You can always edit the fields already stored in the DBSheet-Column list by selecting a line and changing the values in the drop-downs.

 You can change the order of fields by selecting a row and using the context menu up/down buttons: